UCDavisLibrary/ucdlib-theme-wp/readme.md

 ```
 The first class argument should be the slug of your block editor script used in `wp_enqueue_script` above.

 The second optional argument allows you to override default settings, such as the location of the default block images.
+See [Settings Section](#settings) for options.